-- A web-based user interface used to access your existing Hotmail (and other Microsoft) email.
+- A web-based user interface used to access existing Hotmail (and other Microsoft) email accounts.

-As you can see, Outlook.com doesn’t come close to relating to Outlook in any way.
+As you can see, Outlook.com doesn’t come close to relating to Outlook.

-Outlook is an email program you install on your PC; Outlook.com is a website you use to access email.
+Outlook is an email program you install on your PC; Outlook.com is a website you visit in your browser to access email.

-The only thing Outlook.com shares with Outlook is the word “Outlook”, which is apparently Microsoft’s attempt to create some kind of generic branding for anything email-related (thoroughly confusing users in the process).
+The only thing Outlook.com shares with Outlook is the word “Outlook” (and the icon), which is apparently Microsoft’s attempt to create some kind of generic branding for anything email-related (thoroughly confusing users in the process).